 This type of distributed ledger technology boasts that it is what comes after blockchain technology.
 Despite the high dose of rhetoric in their bold statements, the Holochain team really has some solid propositions that rival other platforms.
 In particular, Holochain is after completely revolutionizing the internet as we know it.

 One of the interesting visions of Holochain is to change the present structure of the internet.
-The internet today is structured alongside server-client basis.
+The internet today is structured alongside a server-client basis.
 This is to say that decentralization is not optimum.
 Further, there is little democracy and freedom regarding the utilization of the resource.

 A distributed platform simply implies that each node will run on a chain of its own.
 This is to say that nodes or miners have the freedom to operate autonomously.
 In what the team behind Holochain calls distributed hash table (DHT), users can store data using certain keys.
 However, this data stays in actual locations “distributed” in various locations across the globe.

-The interesting part of this data structure is that the network does not experience the burden of congestion common on traditional blockchain.
+The interesting part of this data structure is that the network does not experience the burden of congestion common on a traditional blockchain.
 This “distributedness” of the locations that store data relieves the network and gives it more space for scalability.
 As such, transactions over this network can easily attain millions of TPS.

 Scalability is a huge problem that is dogging both the public and the private blockchain platforms.
 For instance, developers usually run into huge hurdles while creating decentralized applications (dApps) on the traditional blockchain.
 This is because they need validation from the huge community present on the platform.